MaCFP/matl-db/Non-charring/PMMA/NIST/README.md

   - Initial Isotherm: 1500 s (hold at 300 K for 1500 s)
   - Maximum Temperature: 1000 K
   - Final Isotherm: None
-* Sample mass: 4.2 mg
+* Sample mass: 5 to 6.5 mg
 * Sample geometry: Powdered
 * Calibration type: Before each experiment, a baseline test was performed using an empty crucible.
 Temperature/Heat flow calibration were performed every 6 months using a set of 5 [6?] reference materials with melting temperatures between 60-820 C
 * Crucible